-Jeannine Rowe is an Assistant Professor in the Department of Social Work at the University o f Wisconsin-Whitewater.
-She earned her Ph.D. in Applied Gerontology (2010) and Masters Degree in Social Work (2001) from University of Wisconsin-Milwaukee (UWM).
+Dr. Jeannine M. Rowe is an Assistant Professor in the Department of Social Work at the University o f Wisconsin-Whitewater.
+She earned her Ph.D. in Applied Gerontology (2010) and Masters Degree in Social Work (2001) from University of Wisconsin-Milwaukee.
 She holds a Bachelors of Arts in Social Work and Sociology (1996) from the University of Nevada-Reno.
 Dr. Rowe is a Hartford Doctoral Fellow and recipient the Hartford Foundation’s Pre-Dissertation Program in Geriatric Social Work award.

-Dr. Rowe has research, teaching, and social work practice experience.
-While pursuing her doctoral studies, she worked as part of a research team that conducted extensive research on family caregiving.
-Dr. Rowe has also contributed to the development of the Tailored Caregiver Assessment and Referral Protocol (TCARE®) an evidence-based care management protocol designed to assist practitioners who work with family caregivers of older adults.
+Dr. Rowe has over 15 years of applied research experience.
+While pursuing her doctoral studies, she worked as part of a research team that conducted extensive research on family caregiver and contributed to the development of the Tailored Caregiver Assessment and Referral Protocol (TCARE®) an evidence-based care management protocol designed to assist practitioners who work with family caregivers of older adults.
 Currently, with funding from the Commonwealth Fund, Dr. Rowe is collaborating with colleagues from Rush University Medical Center-Health and Aging and The State University of New York- Binghamton University to examine the impact of the Ambulatory Integration of Medical and Social (AIMS) intervention on health care utilization and outcomes, as well as on patient satisfaction with health care service delivery.